 Jaime Davis: So if you decide that you want to get a child custody evaluation, um, I’m sure cost is gonna be an issue for you.
 Melissa, how much does a custody evaluation typically cost?

 Melissa J. Essick: I have really seen a wide range.
 I think it really depends on the valuator and depends on the amount of effort and time that the evaluator spends.
 Um, you know, I, I think, uh, an average amount would be around $10,000.
-What do you think Jamie?
+What do you think Jaime?

 Jaime Davis: Yeah, that’s what I was going to say too.
 I mean, I’ve seen them range from 7,500 on up, and they can get very, very expensive because you’re right, um, it depends on the amount of time, you know, if they’re charging by the hour or if they are having to travel.
 For home visits, um, you know, to visit with the parents and the children and, and meet the kids and all those sorts of things it can add up for sure.